AljoschaMeyer/minmux/README.md

   // Write some items to a stream.
   Write {
     id: u64, // The stream to write to.
+    amount: u64, // How many items are encoded by the following data.
     data: Bytes, // The encoding of the items.
   },
   // You are not allowed to write more items to a stream than you have pending
   // credit on that stream.
 When writing items, reduce your available credit
-  // on the stream by the number of items that were written.
+  // on the stream by the `amount` of items that were written.
   //
-  // Minmux does not specify how a receiving endpoint can determine the number
+  // Minmux does not specify how items are encoded.
+This must be specified in a
-  // of items that have been written, an endpoint simply receives a bunch of
-  // bytes.
-This conversion must be specified in a higher level in the protocol
+  // higher level in the protocol stack.
-  // stack.
   //
+  // After the last write on a stream has been performed (see the `StopWrite`
+  // packet below), the writing endpoint is allowed to continue sending write
+  // packets whose data encode exactly one value of a predefined type of finite
+  // size.
+This special last item does not consume credit, an endpoint must
+  // allocate the resources for processing the dedicated last item when first
+  // creating the stream.
+  //
+  // Note that the type of the last item can be completely different from the
+  // regular items that are sent over the stream.
+If the unit type is chosen as
+  // the last item, then no data needs to be transferred.
+If the empty type is
+  // chosen, then the stream can never end, i.e., it would be forbidden to send
+  // `StopWrite` for that stream.

   // When you receive a `Write` packet sending more items than there was credit
   // available on the stream, this is an error and the connection should be
-  // terminated.
+  // terminated, unless the end of the stream has been reached and the packet
+  // carries (part of) the dedicated last item.

   // The next pair of packets allows to communicate that a stream will not be
   // used anymore, allowing both endpoints to reclaim resources.